 Compared to Tamarindo, the expat community in Jaco is much smaller.
 However, the beach is an hour and a half away from the largest city in Costa Rica, San Jose, and attracts many local families.

 Both beach towns are known for their nightlife, along with drug use and the high flow of alcohol.
-But, if you ask around, more people will say that Jaco is less safe and less family-friendly.
+But, if you ask around, more people will say Jaco is less safe and family-friendly.

-If you compare how well it’s developed, Jaco is ahead of Tamarindo.
+Comparing how well it’s developed, Jaco is ahead of Tamarindo.
 It is famous for the excellent paved road along the beach and luxury hotels.

 5. There are great neighborhoods in Tamarindo for expats